basswood-io/BasswoodAV/docs/api/time.rst

 Overview
 --------

 Time is expressed as integer multiples of arbitrary units of time called a ``time_base``.
-There are different contexts that have different time bases: :class:`.Stream` has :attr:`.Stream.time_base`, :class:`.CodecContext` has :attr:`.CodecContext.time_base`, and :class:`.Container` has :data:`av.TIME_BASE`.
+There are different contexts that have different time bases: :class:`.Stream` has :attr:`.Stream.time_base`, :class:`.CodecContext` has :attr:`.CodecContext.time_base`, and :class:`.Container` has :data:`bv.TIME_BASE`.

 .. testsetup::

-    import av
+    import bv
-    path = av.datasets.curated('pexels/time-lapse-video-of-night-sky-857195.mp4')
+    path = bv.datasets.curated('pexels/time-lapse-video-of-night-sky-857195.mp4')

     def get_nth_packet_and_frame(fh, skip):
         for p in fh.demux():